All Episodes

 Now, moving on, as you people know, I have been highly attuned and very sensitive to the ongoing assault on football that is taking place in our culture and has been going on for a while.

-They don't know it, but they are presiding over the sports demise as it exists, and they think they're helping.
+They don't know it, but they are presiding over the sport's demise as it exists, and they think they're helping.

 And they're easy to punk.

-Uh they they have what has settled in now, and I think a lot, if you stop and think about this, you'll know I'm right.
+What has settled in now, and I think a lot, if you stop and think about this, you'll know I'm right.

-There is now when the NFL is mentioned, which football is talked about when the subject comes up.
+There is now, when the NFL is mentioned, what football is talked about, when the subject comes up, one of the first thoughts that people have is how dangerous it is.

-It's now scary, dangerous.
+It's now scary dangerous.

 People suffer serious brain injuries and may commit suicide later in life.

-And it's now become a sport that people associate with maiming, serious, serious head and brain injury, and these are often the first thoughts people have about it.
+And it's now become a sport that people associate with maiming serious, serious head and brain injury.

 It really now is not becoming a sport.